|« Lifeline Theatre Presents Wuthering Heights||Chicago Artists Month Kickoff Exhibition This Friday »|

 Harvey acknowledged his feelings about the GQ article and admitted his anger about it.
 "I was upset at first because it just wasn't true," said Harvey.
 "Me and Bernie had a lot of good times together and then this article in GQ came out and put all this vicious stuff in there."
 Harvey also acknowledged that he spoke with Mac about the interview: " 'B' said he never said it.
 I had to take him at his word for it."

-After Mac's passing, Harvey revealed that Mac's widow, Rhonda McCullough, helped him get beyond the "feud."
+After Mac's passing, Harvey revealed that his widow, Rhonda McCullough, helped him get beyond the "feud."
 "Rhonda of all people knows the truth.
 It was a cleansing moment for me because I was able to let go of a lot of stuff."

 Who knows what was actually behind the beef; however, Harvey's admission of having a "cleansing moment" might imply that something was there, indeed.